 Here are some enemies that got cut.
 It was tough to make them feel alien while maintaining a consistent style.

 I thought it would be fun to make a comic book-style loading screen, but we decided it didn't quite fit.

-Once upon a time we had an unreasonably complex series of tutorial images.
-Bad idea.
+Once upon a time, we had a complex series of tutorial images.
+This was a bad idea.

-Here you can also see the gravity mechanic, which was actually implemented at one point.
-Eventually we realized that the game got way more fun as gravity decreased, so we scrapped the idea and just made the gravity a lot lower.
+Here you can also see the gravity mechanic, which we scrapped once we realized that the game was much more fun the higher up you got.

-We actually had the moon idea after several months of ideation; for a long time it was just nonspecific colorful cuteness.
-But everything's better in space!
+We actually came up with the moon idea pretty late.
+For a long time, it was just nonspecific colorful cuteness.

 I created a series of different patterns and colors that would appear at different altitudes as the player went up.
 We ended up taking a simpler approach to the same idea.

-We had an idea for a powerup called the velcro jacket, which would let you stick to walls without sliding down.
+Early on, we had an idea for a power-up called the velcro jacket, which would let you stick to walls without sliding down.
 Unfortunately, it didn't really make sense any more once we decided on the space theme.